What is the rabies virus and how is it transferred between animals and humans?

+Rabies is a viral disease of warm-blooded animals that can be transmitted to humans.
 It is caused by a virus of the Rhabdoviridae family, which attacks the central nervous system and eventually affects the brain.
 Rabies is almost always fatal in animals and people once symptoms occur.
 The virus is transmitted through close contact with the saliva of infected animals, most often by a bite or scratch or by licks on broken skin or mucous membranes, such as those in the eyes, nasal cavity or mouth.
 In very rare cases, person-to-person transmission has occurred when saliva droplets became aerial.

-cases of human rabies in Canada since 1985.
+In 2000 and 2003, two people in Canada died of rabies infection, one in Quebec (2000) and one in British Columbia (2003).
+These were the first cases of human rabies in Canada since 1985.
 The most likely sources of infection for both individuals were unrecognized bat exposures.
 Bat bites can inflict small wounds and go unnoticed, and without wound cleansing or post-exposure vaccinations the potential incidence of rabies can be very high.

-What to do if you suspect rabies
+What should you do if you suspect rabies?

 If treatment is given promptly after being exposed to (any bare skin contact) or bitten by a bat, the illness may be prevented by taking the following actions:

-Immediately wash the wound or exposed surface with soap and water for 10 minutes and cover the area with a clean bandage
+Immediately wash the wound or exposed surface with soap and water for 10 minutes and cover the area with a clean bandage.

-Remove any clothing that may have been contaminated
+Remove any clothing that may have been contaminated.

 Immediately call your doctor and local health authority for advice.